 \section{Abstract}

 We prove that the weak version of the SPDE problem

-with initial density $V_{0}$ a bounded function and $W$ a standard Brownian motion, has a unique solution in the class of finite measure-valued processes.
-The solution admits a smooth density process which has a probabilistic representation and some degeneracy near the absorbing boundary.
-We describe the precise order of integrability of the density and its derivatives near the origin via the behaviour of a two-dimensional Brownian motion in a wedge of specific angle.
-Our results are sharp in the sense that we demonstrate better regularity is unattainable.
+with a specified bounded initial density, $V_{0}$, and $W$ a standard Brownian motion, has a unique solution in the class of finite-measure valued processes.
+The solution has a smooth density process which has a probabilistic representation and shows degeneracy near the absorbing boundary.
+In the language of weighted Sobolev spaces, we describe the precise order of integrability of the density and its derivatives near the origin, and we relate this behaviour to a two-dimensional Brownian motion in a wedge whose angle is a function of the ratio $\sigma_{M}/\sigma_{I}$.
+Our results are sharp: we demonstrate that better regularity is unattainable.